 With so much to think about and so many changes to make, you may find that you’re struggling to cope with your diagnosis and need some support.

+When newly diagnosed, it’s difficult to come to terms with the fact that diabetes is a serious condition.
+It's lifelong for people with type 1 diabetes and can be lifelong for many people with type 2 diabetes too.
 You are likely to be facing what seems like an endless and daunting list of new tasks.
 These might include getting to grips with new medications or coping with injecting insulin.

 On top of this, you might be trying to make big lifestyle changes, like changing the foods you eat and perhaps feeling guilty when you don’t get it right.

 It’s perfectly normal to feel angry, shocked, numb, low and overwhelmed in the weeks and months following your diabetes diagnosis.
 We also know that depression is twice as common in people with diabetes, so it’s important to open up to someone and seek professional help if you feel depressed.

 If you’re the carer or parent of someone who has been diagnosed with diabetes, you might experience these difficult emotions too.

 Coming to terms with having diabetes

 When you’re diagnosed with diabetes it can bring with it a great sense of loss.
 And after diagnosis, most people go through a period of mourning, which involves acknowledging your grief, anger and fear.
 This process is an important part of your emotional recovery, so don’t be tempted to rush or overlook it.

 "It was a lonely moment for me because I didn't know anyone with the condition.
 I felt very much in the dark and that was scary."

 Remember that everyone is different and how you and your family cope with your diabetes diagnosis will vary.
 You might find that one day you feel positive and motivated to manage your condition and the next you feel low and hopeless.